Frequently Asked Questions

 - Do I have to be accepted into graduate school to apply for the fellowship?

-Applicants are generally applying for graduate school at the same time they are applying for the Rangel Fellowship.
-So, applicants should be in the process of applying to graduate school but do not have to be accepted.
+No. Applicants are generally starting the application process for graduate school at the same time they are applying for the Rangel Fellowship.
+So, applicants should list programs to which they have applied or plan to apply.
+No acceptances are required.

 - Can I use the fellowship to attend the London School of Economics or another international program?